SmilingWayne/PuzzleSolver/README.md

-# Ortools tutorials
+# OR Puzzles & Tutorials

 This repo provides useful solvers to some interesting puzzles.
-They're mainly solved by Google Operations Research software ORtools(especially its CS-SAT solver).
+Some basic demos of classic OR problems are also included.
+They're mainly solved by Google Operations Research software ORtools(especially its CS-SAT solver), some are solved via Commercial solver Gurobi(Licence required, of course).
 The puzzles included is listed in the catalog.
-Besides, some basic tutorials are also included.

 Take it slowly, it'll go fast.

-Python Environment: Python 3.10.12
+Python Environment: Python 3.10.12, Gurobi Optimizer Version: 10.0.3.

 ## Catalog